xgrau/oculina-coral-sc-atlas/README.md

 # Identify conservation and acceleration/conservation scores with `phastCons` and `phyloP`:
 Rscript s72_phastcons_run_2023-07-18.R

-# Identify conservation (presence) as percent identity across species, from MAF alignments
-Rscript s73_cactus_parse_2023-07-18.R
 ```

 #### Ks rate analysis of whole-genome duplications

 Test for whole-genome duplications using paralog Ks distributions, using [`ksrates`](https://ksrates.readthedocs.io/).
 To run from `results_annotation`.

 - Launch `ksrates`: